-Delhi eatery offering Digital Thali becomes first Indian restaurant to accept cryptocurrency
+Delhi Digital Thali becomes first Indian restaurant to accept cryptocurrency

-With the whole world moving towards digitalization and adopting Bitcoin and cryptocurrency, restaurants are not ready to stay behind either.
-Ardor 2.1, a restaurant in Connaught Place in Delhi has become the first Indian restaurant to accept cryptocurrency.
+With the world moving towards digitalization and adopting Bitcoin and cryptocurrency, restaurants are not ready to stay behind either.
+Ardor 2.1, a restaurant in Connaught Place in Delhi, has become the first Indian restaurant to accept cryptocurrency.
 They have also started offering a Digital Thali.

-Suvveet Kalra, the owner said, “With this thali Ardor 2.1 is becoming the first Indian restaurant to accept cryptocurrency as a means to pay for it.”
+Suneet Kalra, the owner, said, “With this thali, Ardor 2.1 is becoming the first Indian restaurant to accept cryptocurrency as a means to pay for it.”

 “We decided to give some digital experience to our guests with a completely digital menu.
 We were thinking of doing something in crypto after one of my friends told me about it.
 Even though it’s a grey area, we decided ‘let’s go ahead and give it a shot.’
 We also wanted to see the response, how many people were invested in crypto,” said the owner.